Why are flags flying half-staff in Ohio? - NewsBreak

 COLUMBUS, Ohio ( WCMH ) — Ohio Gov. Mike DeWine has ordered U.S. and Ohio flags to be flown at half-staff.

-The flags will be lowered on Ohio’s public buildings and grounds throughout Wyandot County, at the statehouse, the Vern Riffe Center and the Rhodes Tower in honor of the Wyandot County deputy killed in a car crash while transporting a prison inmate.YPD officer doesn’t just catch criminals — he catches dogs, also
+The flags will be lowered on Ohio’s public buildings and grounds throughout Wyandot County, at the statehouse, the Vern Riffe Center and the Rhodes Tower in honor of the Wyandot County deputy killed in a car crash while transporting a prison inmate.Abortion in Ohio: Appeals court denies state’s motion to reinforce six-week ban

 Flags shall remain at half-staff until sunset on the day of his funeral.